MicrosoftDocs/well-architected/well-architected/performance-efficiency/prioritize-critical-flows.md

 ### Optimize capacity allocation

 Where you can't isolate critical flows, prioritize capacity allocations.
 Understand where your tightest constraints are and optimize capacity allocations where they're needed.
 For example, queues can process only a certain number of messages per minute, but some storage limits are hard to reach.

-To decide how to allocate capacity:
+To decide how to allocate capacity, consider these strategies:

 - *Assess resource capacity*: Evaluate how much resource capacity can be allocated to the flows.
 Capacity might include resources such as CPU, memory, storage, and network bandwidth.
 Understand the limitations and constraints of your infrastructure or environment.